peterkuria/peterkuria.github.io/README.md

  in development you can use yarn develop and in production gatsby develop

 Note that the site work is in progress 👨🏻‍💻🧙

+## To-do

+Deploy to AWS Appsync and to netlify